coltongrainger/quamash/top2.md

 - <http://www.aaronsw.com/weblog/greatlectures>
 - <http://www.aaronsw.com/weblog/awfullectures>

 Aaron Schwartz via Tufte reminds us "to always ask about the information density of a method of communication".

 Won't these notes be sparse on content?

-Well, sure, but some communication is effective "not because of the medium’s informational density, [but] it’s because of its emotional density."
-So Schwartz' last bit of advice wins out, and I'll bother anyways to update these notes with trivia and slogans that represent how I think and feel about the curriculum.
+Well, sure, but some communication owes its efficacy to "emotional density".
+So Schwartz' second essay wins out, and I'll bother anyways to record how I think and feel about the curriculum.

 ## Week 1